Whittemore-Durgin Stained Glass Supplies, 825 Market St., Rockland MA 02370

 By Kathleen Hepburn

 Whittemore-Durgin began in 1926 in Quincy, Mass., as a plate glass company.
 The company also produced stained and leaded glass windows.
-Irving McClair was the craftsman when my parents bought the company in the late 1950s from Chester Durgin and Ira Whittemore, and Mr. McClair was quite well known for his talent and artistry.
+Irving McClair was the craftsman when my parents bought the company in the late 1950s from Chester Durgin (Ira Whittemore having passed away by then), and Mr. McClair was quite well known for his talent and artistry.

 Irving McClair at his work table.